Chapter 7 Bankruptcy in New Jersey: What You Need to Know

 New Jersey is often described as one of the wealthiest states in the nation.
 In raw numbers, that’s true — New Jersey consistently posts median individual and household incomes well above the national median.
-In 2016, New Jersey had the third-highest median household income in the U.S., at $76,126.
-The Garden State isn’t just doing well compared with other states, either.
-Median income in the state was about 4% higher than in 2015.
+Through 2018, New Jersey’s average household income was almost $80,000.

-Unfortunately, a high cost of living offsets higher income.
+Unfortunately, a high cost of living offsets higher income, and the prolonged economic shutdown brought on by the coronavirus outbreak may take a toll on the New Jersey economy.
 New Jersey residents, on average, have the longest commutes in the nation.
 Property taxes are high.
 Rent on a two-bedroom apartment is nearly 43% higher than the national average, and Jersey is one of the most expensive places in the U.S. to buy a home.